Published June 8, 2026 · Updated June 18, 2026

 - Rinse lentils under cold water in a colander, sorting through to remove any debris or small stones.
 Drain well.

 - Add lentils to a medium saucepan with the water or broth and bay leaf.
-Bring to a boil over high heat, then reduce heat to a simmer and cover.
-Cook for 20–25 minutes, checking for tenderness at the 18-minute mark.
-Lentils should be tender but still hold their shape — not mushy.
+Bring to a boil over high heat, then reduce the heat to a simmer and cover.
+Cook for 20–25 minutes, checking for tenderness at 18 minutes.
+They should be tender but still hold their shape, not mushy.

 - Drain the cooked lentils, remove and discard the bay leaf, and spread on a baking sheet or large plate to cool for 15–20 minutes.
 Do not add dressing to hot lentils.